 Some of us wear shorts and t-shirts, others wear suits and ties.
 On days when the Seahawks are playing, you’ll see lots of jerseys and even some blue and green hair!
 Wear whatever is comfortable for you.
-Modern services (on the 3rd Sunday of each month) are particularly casual.
-You’re also welcome to sit wherever you feel most comfortable.
+AWE (Alternative Worship Experience) services on the 3rd Sunday of each month are particularly casual.

 What services are like

 Services last about an hour.
 When you walk in, we’ll greet you and give you a bulletin.
 It will show you the order of the service so you can follow along.
 Most services include: